APosTel-team/APosTel-team.github.io/README.md

 For synchronisation and positioning, date/time data with **millisecond precision** is required.
 By default, the date/times in the csv files with signals for each receiver are only precise up to seconds.
 To obtain millisecond time precision, you need to do the following:
 - VUE software: load the vrl files, go to 'export' and check 'millisecond time precision', export each file as csv.
-- FATHOM software: run [this](https://github.com/APosTel-team/APosTel-team.github.io/blob/master/convert_vrl_csv.R) R script with the options to obtain linear time correction and add millisecond precision on a batch of files.
+- FATHOM software: run [this](https://github.com/APosTel-team/APosTel-team.github.io/blob/master/convert_vrl_csv.R) R script with the options to obtain linear time correction and to add millisecond precision on a batch of files.
 The result is a quite complicated csv file for each receiver, not directly readable by any csv reader.
 [This](https://github.com/APosTel-team/APosTel-team.github.io/blob/master/readin_fathom_csv.py)  python function extracts the required detection information from the file.

 At this point, you are ready for **synchronisation**.
 More information and code can be found:
 - [here](https://github.com/JennaVergeynst/time_synchronization) for python